gyancodes/gyancodes/README.md

 # Hey 👋 I'm Gyan

-I like building things mostly tinkering with backend systems, databases, security, and the cloud, learning how to build things that scale.
+I work on backend systems, databases, cloud, and security, with a focus on building scalable solutions.
+Currently exploring Spring Boot, React Native, and DevOps, with hands-on experience in security and bug hunt

-Mostly exploring startups, apps, and ideas sometimes they work, sometimes they don’t, but I always learn.
+I often explore startups, apps, and ideas; some work, some don’t, but each one teaches me something new

-##### What I’m into
-- Experimenting with AI, fintech, and travel apps
-- Writing small tools for fun + learning

-##### Currently
-- Working on personal projects like **ThoughtBox** (a minimal notes app)
-- Exploring app ideas around **travel** and **AI assistants**

 #### Reach me